dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-subscribe-statefulset.md

         imagePullPolicy: Always
 ```

-When subscribing to a pub/sub topic via Dapr, the application can define the `consumerID`, which is used to determine the subscriber's position in the queue or topic.
-With StatefulSets, developers can take advantage of this sticky identity of Pods and have the `consumerID` to be unique per Pod - allowing each horizontal scale of the subscriber application.
-Dapr keeps track of the name of each Pod and it can be used when declaring components by using the `{podName}` marker.
+When subscribing to a pub/sub topic via Dapr, the application can define the `consumerID`, which determines the subscriber's position in the queue or topic.
+With the StatefulSets sticky identity of Pods, you can have a unique `consumerID` per Pod, allowing each horizontal scale of the subscriber application.
+Dapr keeps track of the name of each Pod, which can be used when declaring components using the `{podName}` marker.

 On scaling the number of subscribers of a given topic, each component in Dapr has its unique settings to determine the behavior.
 Usually, there are two options for multiple consumers: broadcast or shared.
 In the broadcast configuration, each message published to the topic will be consumed by all subscribers.
 While in the shared option, a message is consumed by any subscriber (but not all).